 Car scratches are a drag.
 And sadly, they happen all too often.
 Between runaway grocery carts, pesky tree branches and misaimed keys, it seems like everything is out to knick your precious whip.

-Here’s the good news: fixing little everyday scratches is easier than you might think.
-In fact, you can easily fix car scratches with household items and a DIY mentality.
+Here’s the good news: it’s possible to fix everyday scratches without a trip to the specialist.
+In fact, you can at least hide car scratches with household items and a DIY mentality.
 Essentially, you’re just filling the small space where paint used to be and blending it with the rest of the car.
 This job can be tackled with simple household products including toothpaste, nail polish and WD-40 — no mechanic or car knowledge necessary.

 1. Mr. Clean Magic Eraser